-When your team is juggling a dozen different tasks at once, it’s hard to know where to start — and who’s doing what.
+When your team is juggling dozens of different tasks from different locations, it can be hard to know where to start — and who’s doing what.
 Should you sit down and work on your conference’s program outline, or return the message your food vendor left last night?
 Or did someone already do that…

 Finding your venue.
 Securing your A/V system.
 Signing the contract.
 Paying your vendor.
 Doing a walkthrough.
 You might not forget these big things, but what happens if you forget the little things?